-The 6’5″ 303 pound Jason Vorhees is not a small guy.
-He of course was much smaller when, at the age of 11, little Vorhees met his demise.
-In case you haven’t seen the movie in awhile, he drowned in Crystal Lake – or did he??
+The 6’5″ 303 pound Jason Voorhees was not a small guy.
+He was, of course, much smaller when, at the age of 11, little Voorhees met his demise.
+In case you haven’t seen the movie in a while, he drowned in Crystal Lake – or did he??
 As the movie franchise grew, so did Jason.
 In Friday the 13th: Part I, he was barely 6 feet tall, but the more undead he got, the taller and broader he got too.
-Jason got gains. #gainz
+Jason got gains and maybe a personal trainer?

 Jason needs a more robust training program.
 Maybe, instead of just creepily making his way out of Crystal Lake, he should swim a few laps around it first.

 Lesson #2: Don’t be stupid.
-Don’t camp.
+Don’t go camping on Halloween.
 Tie your shoes.
-Oh, and talk to your teenagers, especially if they’re attractive football playing or cheerleading prep team kids that don’t want to die in a cabin.
-You should already be warning them about the dangers of casual sex, drinking and drug use…but they should know that when you mix these things with a camping adventure near an eerie lake, well, you’re just askin for it!
+Don’t look backward while running.
+Oh, and talk to your teenagers, especially if they’re attractive football-playing or cheerleading prep team kids who don’t want to die in a cabin.
+You should already be warning them about the dangers of casual sex, drinking, and drug use…but they should know that when you mix these things with a camping adventure near an eerie lake, well, you’re just askin’ for it!